Ngrover24198/Transfer_Learning/README.md

 # Transfer_Learning
-This repository specifically focus on using the pre-trained models(ResNets,VGG, mobilnets etc.) in order to make accurate predictions
+This repository specifically focus on using the pre-trained models(ResNets,VGG, mobilnets etc.) in order to make accurate predictions.
+All contributions for the pre-trained models used along with a little explanation are welcome....